Codex tools: Log in

 More Information:

 Different themes show pages in different ways.
-Themes that have buttons or tabs at the top sometimes populate those buttons/tabs with your pages automatically.
+Themes that show a few posts with Featured images in the top page will pick up from probably your recent posts.
 Other themes generate your list of pages in the sidebar.
-Other themes require you to manually type the page URLs.
+Other themes require you to manually type the page IDs.

 You should know several things about the ordering of pages.
-If a list of pages (that you created) automatically appear on your site, you can change their order through the Page Order field that appears below the page.
+If a list of pages (that you created) automatically appear on your site, you can change their order through the Order field in the Page Attributes section.

 To change the page order:

-Tip: If you're listing your pages in your sidebar, the Pages widget has an Edit link that allows you to define the way the pages are sorted and what pages are excluded.
+Tip: If you're listing your pages in your sidebar, the Pages widget has Sort by and Exclude options that allow you to define the way the pages are sorted and what pages are excluded.

 One of the most important features of your site is your RSS feed, which subscribers will use to add you to their feedreaders.
 All WordPress blogs have RSS feeds by default, and even categories and specific posts have RSS feeds.
 You can see your feed by adding /feed after your domain.
 For example, if http://idratherbewriting.com is my domain, then http://idratherbewriting.com/feed is my RSS feed.